 Only Use Fish Oils Made Specifically for Dogs

-I cannot stress enough, there are several reasons not to use human fish oil supplements for your dog.
+I cannot stress enough that there are several reasons not to use human fish oil supplements for your dog.
 They may have added sweeteners such as xylitol, which is highly toxic to dogs.

 We have a regularly updated list of products that contain xylitol, including a few brands of fish oils.
 Please read labels and keep your eyes open, and if you find a fish oil that contains xylitol and isn't on our list, please let us know at the list link above.

-Fish oils formulated for humans may have added flavoring which can create adverse reactions to those dogs with food allergies.
+Fish oils formulated for humans may have added flavoring, which can create adverse reactions for those dogs with food allergies.
 Also, there may be other added ingredients that may not be suitable for dogs.
 For example, some human fish oil supplements contain vitamin D. The commonly supplemented doses of vitamin D can be toxic for your dog.

 How Much Fish Oil Should You Give Your Dog?